opendocsg/slw-judgments-backfill/2007_SGHC_44/report.md

 3       The anc illary matters took on a life of their own when the respondent raised allegations that the petitioner had misappropriated substantial sums of money out of the family nest-egg.
 Taking this into ac c ount the respondent asserted that the gross value of the matrimonial assets exc eeded $1.5m.
 The matter then c ame before me on 5 July 2006.

 4       The c entral allegation made by the respondent was that a sum of around RM5 million had been ac c umulated over a period of time.
 He maintained that this was to have been their retirement fund.
 He further alleged that this sum had been siphoned off by the petitioner over a period of time prior to her leaving the respondent.
-On the authority of the dec ision of Judith Prakash J in _Yow Mee Lan v Chen Kai Buan_ [2000] 4 SLR 466 (“ _Yow Mee Lan_ ”), the respondent submitted that these amounts should be restored to the pool of matrimonial assets and be taken into ac c ount in the distribution.
+On the authority of the dec ision of Judith Prakash J in _Yow Mee Lan v Chen Kai Buan_ <span class="citation">[2000] 4 SLR 466</span> (“ _Yow Mee Lan_ ”), the respondent submitted that these amounts should be restored to the pool of matrimonial assets and be taken into ac c ount in the distribution.

 5       At the hearing before me on 5 July 2006, the respondent was represented by Mr Goh Aik Chew who as it turns out was c ounsel for the petitioner in _Yow Mee Lan_.
 During the c ourse of the hearing, Mr Goh went through various payments and transac tions involving the petitioner, in some c ases with referenc e to the doc uments.
 In partic ular, Mr Goh submitted that a number of c heques had been signed by the petitioner and were either made out in her favour or to c ash and these appeared to have been enc ashed or paid into bank ac c ounts some of whic h had not been disc losed by the petitioner.
 On the basis of Mr Goh’s submissions, it seemed to me that some of the